NOAA-GFDL/FRE-NCtools/README.md

 ### User Documentation
 Documentation on using individual tools may be obtained by running the tool without arguments or with the `-h` or `--help` options.
-Generally this provides a list of the legal command line arguments, and frequently with examples and explanations.
+Usually this provides  a list of the legal command line arguments, definitions of the arguments, a summary of the tool, and examples.

 Many of the tools are commonly used in conjunction with other tools or as part of a workflow.
-The directory FRE-NCtools/t has numerous test scripts that exercise some possible workflows.
-As an example, consider the script for CI test #3 (file Test03-grid_coupled_model.sh) for creating grids and mosaics for a coupled model.
+The directory FRE-NCtools/t has numerous test scripts that exercise some possible workflows and can provide context for use of the tools.
+As an example, consider the script for CI test #3 (file Test03-grid_coupled_model.sh) : via a detailed example this script shows the use order of make_coupler_mosaic, make_solo_mosaic, make_hgrid, make_vgrid and make_topog for creating grids and mosaics for a coupled model.
+The docs directory contains a summary catalog of some of additional workflow test scripts.
-As a second example, script Test20-fregrid.sh creates a target mosaic (file latlon_grid.nc) and then uses fregrid to remap an existing file (--input_file ocean_temp_salt.res.nc) of a known mosaic (CM2.1_mosaic.nc) to the target mosaic.

-Additional documentation may be found in the documentation directory ( FRE-NCtools/docs ) and the
+Additional documentation can be found in the documentation directory ( FRE-NCtools/docs ) and the
 [FRE-NCTools wiki](https://github.com/NOAA-GFDL/FRE-NCtools/wiki/)